gmdelc66/primalitytest/README.md

 From the primalitytest directory, you can utilize the entire library just by:  from larsprime import *

+I included a secretmessage.py that includes a number that only fuzzy_factorp2_factorise(num) can factor, with a secret message about it's security.
+Try factoring the (N) in you favorite engine and see that only fuzzy_factor can factor it in less than 2 minutes.
+To run from the command line:  python3 secretmessage.py

+Give it two minutes to factor and see from the secret message you could actually factor the number in nano seconds if you knew the hexified secret of the number.
+No engine i know of can factor(N).
+I desigined this number so we can factor it and include a message about its insecurity, even though it's hard to factor, it's easy to factor once you know it's secret

 This is a non probabilistic primality test.
 It peforms fermat's test from the bitlength of the number down to 2.
 It then uses my algorithim to determine whether a number is composed of small primes.
 If the fermat tests fail, then a prime should be found using my algorithm in the numer itself.
 If not the number